 I am not a doctor, but I do have a lot of experience of how people (to date nearly four thousand) react to altitude on Mont Blanc.
 Mont Blanc Guides’ courses are all six days long, include four nights in high alpine huts and an acclimatisation / training peak of over four thousand metres.
 Isn’t this overkill just to climb to 4810m?

 Well for some people yes it is, but for most of us no it really isn’t.
 Many years ago I encountered a large group of soldiers camping outside the Tete Rousse hut (3165m) who were planning on climbing Mont Blanc the following day; they had all come directly onto the mountain without acclimatising, and there were exactly 70 of them, all between 18 and 30 years old and all pretty fit looking.
-The following morning we counted 25-30 of them who had got no further than the Gouter hut (3800m) and a colleague of mine subsequently spotted another 20 or so at the Vallot bivouac hut (4300m); exactly 16 made it (I know this because I counted them as they came back past me) and of these 12 looked fine and 4 were green.
+The following morning we counted 25-30 of them who had got no further than the Gouter hut (3800m) where we found them in a wretched state, and a colleague of mine subsequently spotted another 20 or so at the Vallot bivouac hut at 4300m, equally ill and unable to continue.
+Exactly 16 made it (I know this because I counted them as they came back past me), and of these 12 looked fine and 4 were green.

 Scale this up and you get 23% of people who can go straight up Mont Blanc without acclimatising, assuming of course they’re fit enough already.
 How do you know if you’re one of the 23%?
 You don’t, unless you’ve already gone straight up to a similar altitude working hard and felt OK.
 Personally I am well and truly in the other 77%, and rather towards the sick end at that.